score-p/scorep_plugin_x86_energy/README.md

     Enables MPI communication for the sync plugin, and allows to run more than one MPI process per node.

+* `Build Options of x86_energy` (see [here](https://github.com/tud-zih-energy/x86_adapt))
+    All Build Options of x86_energy can be used, if x86_energy is automatically built, because it can't be found.
+This Options will passed through to the x86_energy CMake and ignored for this plugin.

 ### Building

 1. Create a build directory